What is Osteopathy?

 More and more osteopaths are incorporating yoga into their health management strategies by referring their patients to yoga practices specializing in the therapeutic application of yoga.
 Alternatively, a growing number of yoga practitioners worldwide seek osteopathic training.
 Healthcare colleges offer several educational levels for certified yoga professionals ranging from Certificate Courses to Diploma in Osteopathic Manual Therapy.

-The future of health care lies in the integration of holistic and allopathic medicine when health practitioners representing different healing philosophies will work together for the benefit of our communities.
+The future of health care lies in the integration of holistic and allopathic medicine when health practitioners representing different healing philosophies will work together for the

 Rita Shpilt is an Osteopath and President of London College of Osteopathy.
 She is a Registered Massage Therapist as well as an Iyengar and Yin Yoga practitioner.